eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 When setting option **--stop-table STOP_ID** a time table for all vehicles that service the given `<busStop>`-id is written to standard output.
 The option accepts a list of stops and also the `*` wildcard to generate a combined table for multiple busStops (i.e belonging to the same station).

-The resulting stop table may look as in the below example, where the columns correspond to the [attributes of the stop](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#stops_and_waypoints) execpt for the following two columns:
+The resulting stop table may look as in the below example, where the columns correspond to the [attributes of the stop](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#stops_and_waypoints) except for the following two columns:
 - **veh**: the id of the vehicle to which this stop belongs
 - **flags**:
   - p: parking